wojtekmach/calendar_interval/README.md

 ## References

-This library is inspired by "Exploring Time" talk by Eric Evans [1] where he mentioned the concept of "Countable Time" and introduced me to "Allen's Interval Algebra" [2].
+This library is heavily inspired by "Exploring Time" talk by Eric Evans [1] where he mentioned the concept of "Countable Time" and introduced me to "Allen's Interval Algebra" [2].